World Intellectual Property Day 2017: Innovation — Improving Lives

 To show the importance of recording technology as a tool of creativity, this program also included excerpts from the eight-part series, Soundbreaking: Stories From the Cutting Edge of Recorded Music.

 Free and open to the public, this program was held in the historic Coolidge Auditorium of the Jefferson Building of the Library of Congress, located at 10 First Street SE, Washington, DC., starting at 10:30 am.
+A video of portions of this event is available at the above tab.
 World Intellectual Property Day, observed on April 26th since 2000, marks the date in 1970 when the WIPO Convention came in to force.
 The anniversary of this occasion is observed as a way of promoting and increasing general understanding of intellectual property.